mteu/typo3-monitoring/Documentation/command-line.md

 # CLI Commands Guide

-This guide covers the command-line interface for the TYPO3 Monitoring Extension, including available commands, options, and usage scenarios.

-## 🔍 Overview

 The monitoring extension provides CLI commands for:
 - Running monitoring checks from the command line
 - Integration with cron jobs and automated scripts